Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It states the tool returns a link but does not disclose whether the operation is read-only, idempotent, or has any side effects.
-Additional behavioral context would be beneficial.
+No annotations provided, so description carries full burden.
+It states the tool returns a link, implying a read operation, but does not disclose error conditions, auth requirements, or the format of the link.
+Adequate but not rich.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.